1. TOP

 Training on seven types of practices

 This training was launched in 2021 to prevent early separation and errors and to improve productivity.
 Its aim is to deepen communication among generations and different job types and to enable employees to work together while consciously seeking win-win relationships.
-The first training sessions were held for those in managerial positions: 18 plant forepersons in FY2021, 55 department general managers including those from Group companies in FY2022, and 61 section managers in FY2023.
-In 2023 the training consisted of a two-day online training program and a total of 13 topical assignments.
-Plans call for training about 60 additional section managers in 2024.
+The goals include deepening communication within the workplace and allowing employees to work together while mindfully seeking to establish win-win relationships.
+Training sessions for those in managerial positions began with 18 trainees in the first year and have continued with about 50-60 trainees in each year thereafter.
+In FY2024, 56 trainees took part in a two-day online training program and 13 topical assignments.
+Plans call for training about 40 section managers in 2025.

 Evaluation and Support System to Improve Skills